twomice/potd-rss/README.txt

-This work is intended to provide some online source from which my family hompage (currently running on protonpage.com) can easily embed the Wikipedia Picture of The Day.
+This work is intended to provide some online source from which my family hompage (currently running on protopage.com) can easily embed the Wikipedia Picture of The Day ("POTD").

-I thought we would use an RSS feed, but creating a low-content HTML page gives me a little more control over the layout and content (and this way I don't have to learn about RSS formats).
+I thought of creating a low-content HTML page to embed on protopage, but using an RSS feed gives me slightly better layout, so I'm going this way.

+The resulting RSS feed will always have exactly one item, the most recent POTD.